upsilonproject/upsilon-ansible/README.md

 ### allinone

 Installs drone and web on a single box.
+You can copy `inventory/allinone.example` to `/etc/ansible/hosts` on your ansible host.

 ## Variables